 How To Apply

 Applications for Arrowhead IHC crew member positions are accepted beginning in November and will close in January for the upcoming fire season.
 The formal announcement explains the hiring process and contains all the information needed to apply for a crew member position with the Arrowhead IHC.
 Applications without all of the required information may not be considered.
-Official announcements and information can be acquired by contacting the hotshot superintendent or ops foreman at 559-335-2042 or by email:
+Official announcements and information can be acquired by contacting the hotshot superintendent or ops foreman by phone or by email: